t0m4s79/DREFleet/README.md

    npm install
    ```

-4. Run Database Migrations
+4. **Run Database Migrations**

    Apply the database migrations:
    ```bash
    php artisan migrate
    ```

-5. Start the Servers
+5. **Start the Servers**

-   To make things easier open two terminals, where one will run the backend server and the other one will run the frontend.
+   If possible, to make things easier, open two terminals.
+One will run the backend server and the other one will run the frontend.
+Then, run the following commands:
    - Backend
       ```bash
       php artisan serve